 Dakota’s is, and has been, a dining icon in the Arts District for decades.
 It’s a subterranean steakhouse -- the only underground patio in Dallas.
 Dining at Dakota’s is an experience; the menu is in line with any other white tablecloth steakhouse, but its unique location and New Orleans-style ambiance make it a stand-out.
 And luckily for us, Dakota’s believes that no meal is complete without wine -- their extensive cellar is all the proof we need.

 Dakota’s closed in 2020 after nearly four decades in business, but now it’s back, complete with a new owner, new chef, and a host of updates, from dining room and courtyard patio renovations to major menu overhauls.
 The subterranean space, accessed via a glass elevator, is the perfect spot for a meat-focused date night.
-Choose from a variety of cuts, including classic New York strips and ribeyes alongside A5 Japanese Wagyu and a hefty Porterhouse for Two.
-Throw in a Whole Maine Lobster if you’re feeling fancy… or simply ravenous.
+Choose from a variety of cuts, including classic filets and ribeyes alongside A5 Japanese Wagyu and a hefty Porterhouse for Two.
+Throw in a Whole Maine Lobster if you’re feeling fancy or if you skipped lunch.